 Although stress balancing appears to be straightforward, there are certain hidden difficulties.
-Data sheet junction temperature limits should be used with extreme caution for calculations in stress balancing, because they do not reflect the maximum junction temperature at which the device would operate.
+Data sheet junction temperature limits are used with extreme caution for calculations in stress balancing, because they do not reflect the maximum junction temperature at which the device would operate.
 Thermal resistance values of a device are application dependent.
-If they are used to construct the Iso- T_J curve, thermal validation by test or analysis should also be done.
+If they are used to construct the Iso- T{\perp} curve, thermal validation by test or analysis should also be done.

 The power dissipated by the device is the power that is lost as heat, and is not the same as the output power.
 For CMOS devices, all the power drawn by the device is dissipated, because the output current is negligible.
 However, for certain devices, data sheets may list only output power.
-The dissipated power will have to be calculated from additional data obtained from the manufacturer.
+The dissipated power is calculated from additional data obtained from the manufacturer.

 Stress balancing can be used for uprating devices above the rated maximum temperature limit only.
-The relationship given in Equation B.2 does not apply to evaluating devices for use below the manufacturer-minimum specified temperature limit.
-Other methods like parameter re-characterisation may be used for operation of devices below the specified temperature range.
+The relationship given in Equation (B.2) does not apply to evaluating devices for use below the manufacturer-minimum specified temperature limit.
+Other methods such as parameter re-characterisation may be used for operation of devices below the specified temperature range.